Resume and Cover Letter Reviews

 Students who would like to practice their interview skills may schedule an appointment for a mock interview.
 Please have a prospective employer in mind and come prepared with a resume and cover letter.

 Structured presentations by potential employers where students are able to learn detailed information about the organization, internships, jobs, and careers within the organization.
 In addition, students may gain insights about current and future trends in particular industries.
 Career Previews are held at various times throughout the year and publicized to students in a timely manner.

-The Career Education & Professional Development Center conducts additional professional development workshops for students.
+The Center for Career Education & Professional Development conducts additional professional development workshops for students.
 These workshops are designed to enrich students' experiential learning experiences, to assist students in their career preparation, and to network with their fellow students and industry leaders.
 Workshops are held at various times throughout the year and publicized to students in a timely manner.
 These workshops include Networking, Etiquette, and Social Media.

 Job Shadowing/Day in the Job

 Provides opportunities for students to observe an organization's environment and typical workday for employees.
 Organizations display their company's culture and network with the David Nazarian College of Business and Economics undergraduates.
 Students may job shadow an individual or observe employees in a variety of areas.

 Provides donated new, or gently worn professional attire to students enrolled in the David Nazarian College of Business and Economics.
 The Career Closet assists students with their professional dress needs for events that might include interviews, career fairs, company tours, and more.
 (Closed until further notice due to current circumstances)

 Internships can be extremely beneficial to college students in the following ways:

 - Gain valuable work experience in a field of interest